ehrlinger/MaintainingPredictiveMaintenance/PMCareFeeding.md

 In predictive maintenance settings, retraining our model becomes difficult.
 To see why, remember that the goal of the predictive maintenance solution is to remove components before they fail.
 The issue becomes clear by examining the predictive maintenance figure above.
 If we created a perfect model, the solution would remove **all** failure events from the population.
 Since having the failure events is critical to training the supervised method, retraining a predictive maintenance solution would actually degrade the model, since there is now no new information from which the model can learn.

 Also note that by removing the failure events, we can not infer when the device would have truly failed.
 This is also the main problem when attempting to transition away from a preventative maintenance strategy.
 The preventive maintenance figure indicates we have removed the ability to know when the device will actually fail.
-Because of this, once a predictive or preventive maintenance strategy has been deployed, changes to the system must be carefully weighed.
+Because of this, Once a predictive or preventive maintenance strategy has been deployed, changes to the system must be carefully weighed.
 As your business moves from away reactive maintenance, new restrictions on changes possible in the future are imposed.

   1. Removing either an implemented predictive or preventive strategy will certainly lead to an increase in the number of failures.